Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources

-We use Fig.~\ref{constraint retrenchement}, which illustrates a part of a radial distribution system with five buses, to discuss the principle of constraint retrenchment.
-We define a subset of buses $\bar{\mathcal{M}}\subset\mathcal{M}$, which contains the buses that only transit power and have no load or DER connected.
-The set of other buses is defined as $\Tilde{\mathcal{M}}=\mathcal{M}-\bar{\mathcal{M}}$.
-For the buses in set $\bar{\mathcal{M}}$, e.g., bus 2 and bus 3 in Fig.~\ref{constraint retrenchement}, their voltage magnitudes are bounded by the voltage magnitudes of the adjacent buses, i.e., bus 1, bus 4, and bus 5.
-Assume that we set the same upper and lower voltage limits for all buses, if the voltage magnitudes of buses in $\Tilde{\mathcal{M}}$ are within the limits in constraint (\ref{voltage limit}), the voltage limits of buses in $\bar{\mathcal{M}}$ are not breached.
-Thus, for DOE optimization, we can let ICNN learn the voltage magnitudes of buses in $\Tilde{\mathcal{M}}$, instead of all buses in $\mathcal{M}$.
+We use Fig.~\ref{constraint retrenchement}, which illustrates a part of a radial distribution system with five nodes, to discuss the principle of constraint retrenchment.
+We define a subset of nodes $\bar{\mathcal{M}}\subset\mathcal{M}$, which contains the nodes that only transit power and have no load or DER connected.
+The set of other nodes is defined as $\Tilde{\mathcal{M}}=\mathcal{M}-\bar{\mathcal{M}}$.
+For the buses in set $\bar{\mathcal{M}}$, e.g., node 2 and node 3 in Fig.~\ref{constraint retrenchement}, their voltage magnitudes are bounded by the voltage magnitudes of the adjacent nodes, i.e., node 1, node 4, and node 5.
+Assume that we set the same upper and lower voltage limits for all buses.
+If the voltage magnitudes of nodes in $\Tilde{\mathcal{M}}$ are within the limits in constraint (\ref{voltage limit}), the voltage limits of nodes in $\bar{\mathcal{M}}$ are not breached.
+Thus, for DOE optimization, we can let ICNN learn the voltage magnitudes of nodes in $\Tilde{\mathcal{M}}$, instead of all nodes in $\mathcal{M}$.
 Similarly, if the same thermal capacity is posed to all lines, the current magnitude of line (2,3) is unlikely to reach the limit before violation of the thermal capacities of line (1,2), line (3,4), and line (3,5).
-Therefore, we can let ICNN focus on the current magnitudes of the lines that are connected to a bus in $\Tilde{\mathcal{M}}$, instead of all lines.
-Finally, since reverse power flow only happens when DERs are injecting power into the grid, we can let ICNN prioritize the active power of the immediate upstream lines of DER buses.
+Therefore, we can let ICNN focus on the current magnitudes of the lines that are connected to a node in $\Tilde{\mathcal{M}}$, instead of all lines.
+Finally, since reverse power flow only happens when DERs are injecting power into the grid, we can let ICNN prioritize the active power of the immediate upstream lines of DER nodes.
 After retrenching, ICNNs learn the mapping between fewer variables, reducing the number of neurons in ICNN and the number of variables in the equivalent problem (\ref{linear DOE}).
 Thus, computation burdens can be reduced.